johnnyblaze1999/CPSC362proj/README.md

-# CPSC362proj
+# README
-Project for CPSC362
+This is the project for designing a simple website implementing HTML and CSS.